Yongchao Chen - 陈勇超

 Fundamental Science and AI for Science

-I also did much work on fundamental physical sciences and AI for science in my undergraduate study and first year of PhD study.
-Integrating AI to help explore new science should be the general trend.
-I hope to apply robotics and AI into scientific reseach in the future!
+I also did much work on fundamental physical sciences and AI for science.
+Integrating robotics and Foundation Models to help explore new science should be the general trend.

 A machine learning perspective on the inverse indentation problem: uniqueness, surrogate modeling, and learning elasto-plastic properties from pile-up